rozek/node-red-authorization-examples/README.md

 ![](outside-node-red-within-express.png)

-Just import [these flows](outside-node-red-within-express.json) and place them on your Node-RED workspace.
+Just import [these flows](outside-node-red-within-express.json), place them on your Node-RED workspace and - if need be - check the "Inject once" setting of the node labelled "at Startup".

 ![](show-user-registry.png)